MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ## Example: Core Client Library from Swagger (in CSharp)

-This example shows how you can use the `rserver-swagger-9.1.0.json` swagger file to build a client library to interact with the core operationalization APIs from your application.
+This example shows how you can use the `rserver-swagger-9.1.0.json` swagger file to build a client library to interact with the core APIs from your application.

 Build and use a core R Server 9.1.0 client library from swagger in CSharp and Azure Active Directory authentication: